 The figure/figcaption html format for images is OK but does not allow resizing the image and as written above, does not provide a caption (although it seems like it should).
 A more versatile image html command would be the caption command which allows resizing of images and linking to the original image, as shown above.

-One way to reconfigure the html format is with a utility application called workflow, recently acquired by Apple.
-Workflow’s developers describe the app as, “your personal automation tool, enabling you to drag and drop any combination of actions to create powerful workflows for your iPhone, iPad, and Apple Watch.”
-Workflow also has powerful text manipulation tools.
+One way to reconfigure the html format is with a utility application called shortcuts, by Apple.
+Apple describes the app as, “your personal automation tool, enabling you to drag and drop any combination of actions to create powerful workflows for your iPhone, iPad, and Apple Watch.”
+Shortcuts also has powerful text manipulation tools.
 The above script for Workflow is perhaps not the most elegant solution but it works.
 It also does not automatically link the post image to the full sized image, although that is easy enough to add if you require it.
 In the next post I will provide step by step instructions to put the whole process of posting together.